railsfactory-magesh/titanium_documentation/source/en/continuous_builds.md

 You can download the latest continuous builds here:
 [http://build.appcelerator.net](http://build.appcelerator.net)

+It's important to check the SHA1 hash of the downloaded file to confirm it is not corrupt.
+Read the [Third-party Tools](tool_thirdparty.html#filesystem) guide to discover the tools we favor for this purpose.

+If you discover a corrupt package, simply download each previous day's release until you find one that is valid.

 # Installing the Build

 * Extract the mobilesdk zip into your Titanium installation folder.